kwilkerson22/SoftwareSecurity/README.md

 Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?

 I would show them my cryptography work on Project Two.
-I learned to incorporate my recommendation of algorithm ciphers, certificate generation, and depl deploy these ciphers to establish a secure HTTPS connection in an application.
+I learned to incorporate my recommendation of algorithm ciphers, certificate generation, and  deploy these ciphers to establish a secure HTTPS connection in an application.
 This project highlights my understanding of symmetric and asymmetric encryption as well as digital signatures.